+If you’re thinking of wintering with your sailboat in Sicily, here are 12 Day Trips In Sicily, or things you can do while you’re settled in for the winter season.
 If you’ve never been to Sicily before you might assume that it’s a small island.
 The most common comment we hear from friends visiting is, ‘Wow – I didn’t realize Sicily was so big!’

-So…if you think you can see Sicily in a day, a week or even a month, you’re wrong
+So…if you think you can see Sicily in a day, a week or even a month, you’re wrong.

-Being the largest island in the Mediterranean, the island stretches 160 miles east to west and 110 miles north to south
+Being the largest island in the Mediterranean, the island stretches 160 miles east to west and 110 miles north to south.

 There are a few motorways however the bulk of the road system is country roads – filled with some of the 5 million crazy Italian drivers!

 During our amazing time in Sicily, we’ve enjoyed the following top day-trips.
-Once again, please note that there is no order to this list.

-1. Ragusa – Ibla, Sicily, Italy
+1. Ragusa – Ibla, Sicily, Italy – Day Trips In Sicily

 For months I drove within close proximity to Ragusa Ibla visiting the ‘new town’ of Ragusa missing out on Ibla or the ‘old town.’
 The new town has Lidl (discount grocery store), Decathalon (sports shop), Brico (Hardware store), some shopping malls and a small shopping area, or high street.

-Along the high street there’s a tiny Asian supermarket.
-I mention this tid-bit as it’s impossible to get curry paste, noodles or Asian spices in the regular grocery stores in Italy.
+Along the high street, there’s a tiny Asian supermarket.
+I mention this tidbit as it’s impossible to get curry paste, noodles, or Asian spices in the regular grocery stores in Italy.
 If you’re in need of a curry fix, the high street in Ragusa is the place to stop!
-The store is the size of a postage stamp but it provides many of the Patak curry pastes, noodles, coconut milk and dry herbs.
+The store is the size of a postage stamp but it provides many of the Patak curry pastes, noodles, coconut milk, and dry herbs.

 Moving on…from a distance, the old town stands out on a hilltop peninsula offering the common sight of Baroque styled buildings found in the region.
 Week after week, I’d say to hubby, ‘we really need to visit Ibla as it’s only 20km away!’

 Finally, the day came for a family outing to Ragusa.
 My husband, Simon, my 4-year old daughter, Sienna, and I caught a bus from Marina di Ragusa and headed into Ragusa.
-To our delight, an Australian man, who lived in the area since the 70’s, gave us the in’s and out’s about the land, crops, history and interesting facts during our half-hour journey.
+To our delight, an Australian man, who lived in the area since the ’70s, gave us the in’s and out’s about the land, crops, history and interesting facts during our half-hour journey.

 We had our own bus tour guide!

-Walking from Ragusa to Ibla seemed impossible
+Walking from Ragusa to Ibla seemed impossible.

 Not feeling confident, neither Simon nor I would ask anyone how to get to the ‘old town.’
 We walked around aimlessly looking for the ‘old town,’ but couldn’t figure it out.
 And we couldn’t find a bus to get there either!